 Next Branch Meeting

-The AGM of the branch took place on Tuesday 3 December 2019 in the Menlo Park Hotel, Galway.
-Details of the spring/summer meeting will be posted here as soon as they become available.
+The last face-to-face AGM of the branch took place on Tuesday 3 December 2019 in the Menlo Park Hotel, Galway.
+Due to Covid restrictions, all in-person meetings of RTAI are suspended until further notice.
+We hope to resume our meetings as soon as it becomes safe to do so.

 Activities / Clár Sóisialta – Earrach 2020

 Mindfulness Morning: with Aidan O’Flynn Thursday 9th January 2020 10.am Begin the New Year well.
 Education Centre

 Singing Group: Commences 16th January 2020 with Mary Tansey – 1.15 to 2.15pm, every Thursday, Education Centre.
 New members, both male and female, are welcome.

 Yarn Club: The last Thursday of the month, 2.15pm to 3.15pm 30th January; 27th February; 26th March; 30th April.
 Bring along your craft project or learn from others.
 Education Centre

 Creative Writers’ Group with Geraldine Mills 5 classes, 11am to 12.30pm Thursdays 6th, 13th, 27th February , 12th and 19th of March 2020.
 New members welcome.
 Education Centre